truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 Behold this outline for a Smart Contract:

-1. Offer all the functionality of a pre-determiend "Host" Oracle Contract.
+1. Offer all the functionality of a pre-determined "Host" Oracle Contract.
 2. Wait for the Oracle to report.
 In other words:
 	1. Access the database of the Host's blockchain (by tracking things like block number, block date, SPV proofs, etc).
 	2. Scan the database for anything perfectly-correlated to the External Data fetched by the Host Oracle (contract state, payouts to certain addresses).